msharrock/deepbleed/README.md

 <br/>

-To run a prediction, start the docker image and initiatize with access to the data path:
+To run a prediction, start the docker image, link the data path that contains the indir and outdir:
 ```bash
 $ docker run -it msharrock/deepbleed bash -v /path/to/data:/data/
 ```